 Think About Information Practically

 You're going to be doing a lot of memorization in nursing school, but you should always keep in mind that just knowing the information isn't enough.
 Nursing is an active profession.
 You'll be expected to recall what you've learned on the fly in a variety of situations.
 You need to be able to think on your feet to be a nurse.
-Instead of always relying on rote memorization, try thinking about all of the possible situations where you'd need to use this information.
+Instead of always relying on note memorization, try thinking about all of the possible situations where you'd need to use this information.
 That way you'll be prepared to turn that fact into action when the time comes.

 Take Regular Breaks

-If you make nursing school your entire life, you'll quickly find yourself burning out.
+If you make nursing school your entire life, you'll quickly find yourself burned out.
 Although the work ethic is admirable and it will serve you well as a nurse, you will get much better results when you break up your studying.
 These breaks will give your brain some time to recharge and store the information you just learned.
 So, don't be afraid to have a little fun while you're in nursing school — a balanced lifestyle is necessary for success.

 Using these tips you can learn everything you need to know to become a successful nurse.
 If you're ready to start your career as a nurse don't hesitate to contact us at Athena Career Academy.
 We help our students succeed every step of the way — from the day you enroll to the day you begin your new career as a nurse.
 For more information about our programs, please, contact us today.